PCOS

 Reactions: 2

 I believe I may have PCOS.
 My facial hair in the last 6 months has become rather excessive, and grows back within days.
-My skin is awful, my energy levels are shite and my mental health has dipped a lot.
+My skin is awful, my energy levels are rit and my mental health has dipped a lot.
 I cannot lose weight, and my stomach area Is particularly overweight.
 My periods are now coming 2-3 times a month in which I clot very badly for a 1-2 days, rinse and repeat the process in a few weeks.

 In not in any birth control and haven’t been in the last 2 years